RobTrew/tree-tools/TaskPaper scripts/Python parser for TaskPaper and FoldingText.md

 #### Output

-The parse translates the lines of the text to a list of dictionaries, each of which has the following keys, (shown with their correspondence to elements in the www.foldingtext.com Javascript reference parser)
+The parse translates the lines of the utf8 input text to a list of dictionaries, each of which has the following keys, (shown below with their correspondence to elements in the official www.foldingtext.com Javascript reference parser)

 Python dictionary key | Matching element in the official reference parser
 ---|---